agile-learning-institute/member-vera-calculator/README.md

 # Calculator

-This is a simple calcuator application using HTML, CSS, and JavaScript.
-It performs basic arithmetic operations such as addition, subtraction, multiplication, and division.
+This is a simple calculator application using HTML, CSS, and JavaScript.
+It performs basic arithmetic operations such as: addition, subtraction, multiplication, and division.

 ## Features